Families with a child who has attention deficit disorder (ADHD)

 reactive, emotional, and defensive over even a minor problem encountered by

-their child with ADD.
+their child with ADHD.
 Conceptions of reciprocal causality increasingly are

 seen as important to many parent-child or family problems (Emery, etal.).
 Furthermore,